Azure/moby-packaging/README.md

 The format here is unmarshaled into the struct in `pkg/archive/archive.go`.

+Strings that begin with `#` are *embedded files*.
+In this example, `#moby-init/Makefile` means "replace this string with the contents of moby-init/Makefile on the host filesystem".
+Thus, the whole string "#moby-init/Makefile" will be replaced with the contents of the Makefile we created in the previous step.

 The key element here is the `files` entry: the `source` file is the location in the build container of a file we want to package. the `dest` file is the final location on the target system.
-Once built and published to a debian repo, one would run `apt-get install moby-init`; this would install the `tini-static` binary we built at the location `/ur/bin/docker-init`.
+Once built and published to a debian repo, one would run `apt-get install moby-init`; this would install the built `tini-static` binary at the location `/ur/bin/docker-init`.

 the `conflicts` and `replaces` entries are used by the consuming package manager to remove older versions of the same package.